 Useful information about Huelva

 Huelva is a modern port city with amazing historical sites.
-The city is situated between two rivers, which makes it one of the richest cities in Spain as regards natural landscapes.
+The city is situated between 2 rivers, which makes it one of the richest cities in Spain in regards to natural beauty.

 It is one of the least touristically developed coastal cities in Costa de la Luz.
 Most travelers choose to visit Huelva for 3-4 days before catching the ferry to the Canary Islands or continuing their journey in Andalusia.